-1 law enforcement officer killed in Florence, South Carolina, 4 others injured
+1 law enforcement officer killed in Florence, South Carolina, 6 others wounded

 Related Content

-- 1 law enforcement officer killed in Florence, South Carolina, 4 others injured
+- 1 law enforcement officer killed in Florence, South Carolina, 6 others wounded

 - Hurricane Florence pummels the Carolinas